effigies/nipraxis-textbook/_sources/pages/the_problem.md

 ## Typical practice

-Even in good institutions, we have seen that the great difficulties in learning and doing imaging make it common to fall into this patter.
+Even in good institutions, we have seen that the great difficulties in learning and doing imaging make it common to fall into this pattern.

 * The practitioner **learns some of some of the areas** above, but at a superficial "makes-sense" level.
 The "makes-sense" level is the level at